Guide to Homeschooling in

 As more and more families start considering homeschooling, it is imperative that families understand the laws regarding homeschooling in their state.
-Power Homeschool’s Guide to Homeschooling in New Jersey will help families in this state better understand what they need to do to get started without breaking the law.
+Power Homeschool’s Guide to Homeschooling in New Jersey will help families in this state better understand what they need to do to get started while abiding by the law.

 Each state has different laws regarding homeschooling.
 Before you start homeschooling, you will need to know what the regulations are in your state.
 Common rules include minimum education requirements for the parents, minimum number of school days, school withdraw forms, required ages for school attendance, and more.
 If you are seriously considering homeschooling, it is important that you know all of the New Jersey homeschooling laws.